All companies

 Bottom line

-RunPod priced its dual-cloud GPU marketplace around three structural ideas: explicit Secure Cloud (enterprise DCs, SLA-backed) versus Community Cloud (partner DCs, no SLA) at separate rate cards that let customers pick per-workload, the largest published GPU type ladder (RTX 4090 hobbyist GPU through frontier B200) in a single rate card, and a crypto-mining founder background that gave the company GPU hardware access driving aggressive low-end pricing.
+RunPod priced its dual-cloud GPU marketplace around three structural ideas: explicit Secure Cloud (enterprise DCs, SLA-backed) versus Community Cloud (partner DCs, no SLA) at separate rate cards that let customers pick per-workload, the largest published GPU type ladder (RTX A5000 hobbyist-class through frontier B300 Blackwell-Ultra) in a single rate card, and a crypto-mining founder background that gave the company GPU hardware access driving aggressive low-end pricing.
 The five-SKU storage rate card with Volume Disk running-vs-idle differential ($0.10 vs $0.20) addresses real customer accumulated-cost complaints, and Serverless workers from $0.58/hour capture latency-tolerant low-volume workloads competitors price out of reach.

 For AI engineering teams whose workloads span hobbyist Stable Diffusion through enterprise H100 inference — or who want explicit reliability-vs-cost choice per workload — RunPod is the most pragmatic single platform on the market.
+The 2026-06-30 page restructure into four billing modes (per-hour Pods, per-second Serverless, per-hour Clusters, and the new per-request Public Endpoints API over pre-deployed models) signals RunPod widening from raw-GPU rental toward a packaged model-serving menu — buyers can now match metering granularity to the workload without leaving the platform.
+The 2026-07-06 Serverless reprice extends that logic: it pushed the flex-worker card up through B300 Blackwell-Ultra ($9.98/hr) and nudged its rates toward the Secure Cloud per-hour card, so the same GPU breadth and roughly the same economics now hold whether a buyer picks a persistent Pod or a scale-to-zero worker.
 The remaining gaps (no published free tier, five-SKU storage complexity, Community Cloud reliability variable, egress not itemized) are evaluation-friction and forecasting-polish problems rather than structural pricing flaws.

 Compare with peers via the blueprint corpus, or model your own spend with the RunPod pricing calculator.